Flat Extra Fees for Life Insurance: What Are They & How They Work in 2024 + YouTube Video

 Your family health history would also have to be free of any of your parents passing away before age 60 from heart-related or cancer as a cause of death.

-Table ratings are used for applicants with a more serious health condition.
+Table ratings apply to applicants with a more serious health condition.

 Applicants with more serious medical conditions may fall into a Substandard Rate Class.
-In addition, awhat is a life insurance flat extra fee substandard rate class can also be incorporated with additional rate classes called Table Ratings.
+In addition, a substandard rate class can also be incorporated with additional rate classes called Table Ratings.

 Remember that the tobacco rate is one of the most expensive categories for tobacco users.